aoi2blue/aoi2blue.github.io/faq_en.md

 - Want re-calculate data by pull-to-refresh in shift list screen
 - Want each average data of nightless in statistics
 - Want string of stage name
+- Want show number of appear golden eggs with EX-WAVE
+- Want show scenario code by regular job

 ---

 # ReleaseNote

+### version 2.2.3
+- Fix: Cannot all random rotation in future schedule

 ### version 2.2.2
 - Fix: UI